FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 -  :ref:`bias` -- Processed combined bias frame used to remove fixed-pattern noise from all other images.

--  :ref:`edges` -- Collection of images and FITS bintables
-   describing the slit traces.
+-  :ref:`edges` -- Collection of images and FITS binary tables describing the slit traces.
 While this file is primarily of interest for multislit or echelle spectrographs (DeVeny has but one slit and no cross-disperser, after all), it is instructive to quickly peek at